dongreenberg/Bookie/README.md

 8. On home.html, click "Logout" to end your session.

--------The Rest of the Steps are from the main screen of the Android App-------
+In the main screen of the Android App:

 9. Click "My Organizations" to view your subscribed organizations.
 Click an organization from the list to see its events and optionally unsubscribe.